 - does the length of the webinar affect the engagement and satisfaction of the participants?

-You can observe trends in different time dimensions therefore, even if you conduct one webinar per quarter and consistently send a survey to the participants asking them to rate the webinar, you are able to get a clear picture of the changes in satisfaction and figure out what impacted them.
+With feedback for webinar survey, you can easily observe trends in different time dimensions therefore, even if you conduct one webinar per quarter and consistently send a survey to the participants asking them to rate the webinar, you are able to get a clear picture of the changes in satisfaction and figure out what impacted them.